Harbinger-3/Ceilidh20/README.md

 ## Notes:

 - **Randomized Output**: Due to the nonce and IV, the ciphertext will differ each time, even with identical plaintext inputs.
-- **Security Warning**: Ensure the key, IV, and nonce are kept secure and unique for each encryption.
+- **Security Warning**: Ensure the key, IV, nonce, and generated IV length are kept secure and unique for each encryption.
+Without it, decryption wouldn't be possible.
 - **`stateVariant`**: Should be used carefully.
 The default `[7, 12, 8, 16]` is suitable for most use cases.

 ---